Frequently Asked Questions

 When is new student orientation?

-We will send you an invitation to orientation, which typically takes place shortly before the start of fall classes.
+We will send you an invitation to orientation, which typically takes place two weeks before the start of fall classes.

 How is the MBA program structured?